Toppin scores 20, No. 20 Dayton eases past La Salle 84-58

 BIG PICTURE

-Dayton: The Flyers look like the best team in the Atlantic Ten and a potentially tough NCAA Tournament opponent.
+Dayton: The Flyers look like the best team in the Atlantic 10 and a potentially tough NCAA Tournament opponent.

-La Salle: The Explorers have progressed noticeably in the second year under coach Ashley Howard.
-However, they are still a few steps behind the top teams in the Atlantic Ten.
+La Salle: The Explorers have progressed noticeably in the second year under Howard.
+However, they are still a few steps behind the top teams in the Atlantic 10.

 UP NEXT